-- A large sponge and bailer (A large plastic bottle with handle and cap still attached, with bottom cut away, is perfectly adequate)
+- Single Handed Courses only: A large sponge and bailer (A large plastic bottle with handle and cap still attached, with bottom cut away, is perfectly adequate)

 Labelling all items of clothing and equipment ensures that lost property has a chance of being identified.